symfony/symfony-docs/components/serializer.rst

 When dealing with objects that are fairly similar or share properties, you may use interfaces or abstract classes.
-The Serializer component allows you to serialize and deserialize these objects using a *"discrimator class mapping"*.
+The Serializer component allows you to serialize and deserialize these objects using a *"discriminator class mapping"*.

 The discriminator is the field (in the serialized string) used to differentiate between the possible objects.
 In practice, when using the Serializer component,